-The distribution parameter between home and imported IGs in the production of the FG (which also measures the degree of home bias), $\Lambda_I$ , is set at 0.8 for MAEs and 0.6 for SMICs, to reflect the fact that the latter group is relatively more open than the former.
-The elasticity of substitution between baskets of domestic and imported composite IGs used in the production of the FG, $\eta_I$ , is set at 2.5, which implies that these goods are substitutes in the production of the FG.
-The elasticities of substitution between core IGs among themselves, $\theta^{CC}$ , and imported periphery goods among themselves, $\theta^{PP}$ , are both set equal to 10.
+The distribution parameter between home and imported intermediate goods in the production of the final good (which also measures the degree of home bias), $\Lambda_I$ , is set at 0.8 for MAEs and 0.6 for SMICs, to reflect the fact that the latter group is relatively more open than the former.
+The elasticity of substitution between baskets of domestic and imported composite intermediate goods used in the production of the final good, $\eta_I$ , is set at 2.5, which implies that these goods are substitutes in the production of the final good.
+The elasticities of substitution between core intermediate goods among themselves, $\theta^{CC}$ , and imported periphery goods among themselves, $\theta^{PP}$ , are both set equal to 10.
 Quint and Rabanal (2014), in particular, use the same value.
-This implies a steady-state mark-up of 11%.
-The share of capital in output of IGs, $\alpha$ , is set at 0.35, for both regions, a fairly standard value for both developed and developing economies (see, for instance, Coenen et al. 2009; Boz et al. 2015; Cuadra and Nuguer 2018).
-The adjustment cost parameter for prices of domestic IGs, $\phi_I$ , is also set uniformly at 74.5 to capture a relatively high degree of nominal price stickiness.
-This value is close to the average value initially estimated by Ireland (2001, Table 3) and implies a Calvo-type probability of not adjusting prices of approximately 0.71% per period, or equivalently, an average period of price fixity of about 3.5 quarters.
+This implies a steady-state mark-up of 11 percent.
+The share of capital in output of intermediate goods, $\alpha$ , is set at 0.35, for both regions, a fairly standard value for both developed and developing economies (see, for instance, Coenen et al. (2009), Boz et al. (2015), and Cuadra and Nuguer (2018)).
+The adjustment cost parameter for prices of domestic intermediate goods, $\phi_I$ , is also set uniformly at 74.5 to capture a relatively high degree of nominal price stickiness.
+This value is close to the average value initially estimated by Ireland (2001, Table 3) and implies a Calvo-type probability of not adjusting prices of approximately 0.71 percent per period, or equivalently an average period of price fixity of about 3.5 quarters.
 These figures are consistent with the point estimates of Quint and Rabanal (2014, Table 2) and Christoffel and Schabert (2015, Table 2) for advanced economies, and the values used by Agénor et al. (2018) for middle-income countries.

-The capital depreciation rate, $\delta_K$ , is set at a quarterly rate of 0.01% for the core and 0.025% for the periphery, which is within the span of values used typically in the literature.
+The capital depreciation rate, $\delta_K$ , is set at a quarterly rate of 0.01 percent for the core and 0.025 percent for the periphery, which is within the span of values typically used in the literature.
 The difference between the two regions captures the well-documented fact that firms' physical capital degrades faster in developing economies, due to weaker quality of basic infrastructure.
-The adjustment cost incurred by the CG producer for transforming investment into capital, $\Theta_K$ , is set at 14, in order to match the fact that the standard deviation of the cyclical component of investment is 3-4 times more volatile as output in most countries (see, for instance, Hnatkovska and Koehler-Geib 2018).
+The adjustment cost incurred by the CG producer for transforming investment into capital, $\Theta_K$ , is set at 14, in order to match the fact that the standard deviation of the cyclical component of investment is 3 to 4 times more volatile as output in most countries (see, for instance, Hnatkovska and Koehler-Geib (2018)).